pyodide/pyodide/docs/usage/service-worker.md

 2. Import Pyodide
-3. We don't need it for this example, but if you're planning on calling `loadPyodide` after [installation](https://web.dev/service-worker-lifecycle/) of the service worker, import `pyodide.asm.js` too.
+3. We don't need it for this example, but if you're planning on calling `loadPyodide` after [installation](https://web.dev/service-worker-lifecycle/) of the service worker, import `pyodide.asm.mjs` too.

 After all the required scripts are imported, we call `loadPyodide` to set up Pyodide, then create a Python function called `modify_data`.
 This function add a